daequansession/Cop-or-Drop/README.md

 # Cop or Drop

-**Cop or Drop** is a sneaker collector's app designed to help enthusiasts keep track of their shoe collections.
-Users can log their sneakers, categorize them as a "Cop" (a must-have) or a "Drop" (a pass), and manage their inventory.
-The app provides a streamlined way for sneakerheads to organize their collection and wishlists in one central place.
+**Cop or Drop** - a sneaker collector's app designed to help sneakerheads keep track of their shoe collections.
+Users can log their sneakers, categorize them and manage their inventory.
+The app provides a way for sneakerheads to organize their collection in one place.

 ---

-## Deployed App
+# Deployed App

 You can view the live deployment here: